gaaniruddha/FIT5196-A3/README.md

 **Tasks completed:**
 1. Task 1: Data Integration
-   - Integrate the 7 input files into one dataset with a specified schema mentioned in the assignment specifications.
+   - Integrated the 7 input files into one dataset with a specified schema mentioned in the assignment specifications.
    - File types: .txt, .xlsx, json, xml, html and pdf

+2. Task 2: Data Shaping
+   - Studied the effects of different normalization/transformation methods (i.e. standardization, min-max normalization, log, power, box-cox transformation)

 **Libraries used:**